Combining breast and bottle

 To suck from a bottle or from your breasts is not the same.
 Here are the main differences:

-- Your baby has to open her mouth wide to latch on to the breast, which is not the case with a bottle.
+• Your baby has to open her mouth wide to latch onto the breast properly, whereas this is not as important with a bottle.

 Partial or mixed breastfeeding